cooperlees/vanD/README.md

 # Configuration

-vanD is all JSON file driven.
-There is a main `vanD` section for generic options and then will have a section per plugin.
+vanD is all JSON configuration file driven.
+There is a main `vanD` section for generic options and then will have a section per plugin to enable and set settings.

 ## vanD Options